 Q&A with Nick

-Nick Quan is the Senior Performance Marketing Manager at Twitter, focused on acquiring new users through paid mobile channels.
+Nick Quan is a Senior Performance Marketing Manager at Twitter, focused on acquiring new users through paid mobile channels.
 He was previously at EA, where he managed the mobile user acquisition efforts for mobile titles like Madden, FIFA, and Iron Force.

 What drove you to get started in mobile marketing?